h4ck3rm1k3/db-docs/index.md

 ## Database adapters

-Installing the main package just provides base datatypes and interfaces but in order to actually communicate with a database you'll also need a database adapter.
+Installing the main package just provides base structures and interfaces but in order to actually communicate with a database you'll also need a database adapter.